 As you know, personalization in sales is imperative.
 Product demos make it easy to incorporate this philosophy into your selling practices.

 “When people can tell you exactly what they need, it’s easy to just show them.
 What’s challenging is personalizing the demo of a product for a person or team that doesn’t know exactly what they need, but know they need a CRM.
 I personalize a demo by telling the Nutshell story, how we use it, how it helps our team.
 Even though I do research on the company that’s trying Nutshell, I don’t presume to know what they’re going to need.
-Instead I try to put more of my own experience into the demo.”
+Instead, I try to put more of my own experience into the demo.”

 Mike Carroll, Head of Growth at Nutshell

 A product demo can provide proof of product, build excitement for a company’s offerings, and increase sales via personalization…but only if said product demo is hosted effectively.
-In this section, we’ll outline a four-step process to help you host stellar sales demos, no matter what kind of product or software you sell.
+In this section, we’ll outline a four-step product demo process to help you host stellar sales demos, no matter what kind of product or software you sell.

 Before you consider jumping on a video conference call with a new prospect or driving out to a potential customer’s office to demo your company’s offerings in person, you need to research your prospect enough to be able to tailor the demo specifically to them.